miroapp/app-examples/examples/jwt-auth/README.md

 │          └── recent
 │              └── route.ts <-- Route controller to get and update recent gifs for a user.
 │          └── panel
-│              └── page.ts <-- a page to render the app's panel.
+│              └── page.ts <-- A page to render the app's panel.
 │  └── public
 │      └── favicon.ico <-- Icon for the web app.
 │  └── assets